 The relationship between weight and fertility is a complicated one.
-While there is research that supports that weight affects fertility, everyone is different.
+While there is research suggesting weight affects fertility, every human body is different.
 Women of all sizes have successful pregnancies and give birth to healthy children.
 Nevertheless, there is a consensus among many medical bodies that there is an ideal BMI for fertility, including an ideal BMI for IVF treatment.
 In this article, we will explain why, for women and couples who are trying to conceive, naturally or with fertility treatment, understanding how BMI affects the body can be useful.

 What is BMI?

-For a woman there are general guidelines as to what your BMI indicates:
+For men and women, the NHS provides general guidelines as to what your BMI indicates:

-It’s important to remember that many women with low and high BMI successfully get pregnant.
+It’s important to remember that many women with low and high BMIs have healthy, successful pregnancies.

-How oestrogen hormones you have, also plays a major role when it comes to weight and fertility. oestrogen is produced by the ovaries, as well as in fat cells and the adrenal gland.
-Therefore, if you have a high BMI, you may have more fat cells.
-The more fat cells you have, the more oestrogen is being produced in your body.
+The reproductive hormone oestrogen plays a pivotal role when it comes to weight and fertility.
+Oestrogen is produced by the ovaries, as well as by fat cells and the adrenal gland.
+If you have a high BMI, your body may have a higher number of fat cells.
+The more fat cells you have, the more oestrogen is produced in your body.
 Among its reproductive functions, oestrogen is responsible for thickening the uterine lining in preparation for pregnancy.
 This is why, if you have a higher BMI, you are likely to experience heavier periods.

-It is important to remember that a low BMI can have just a big of an impact due to your body not having enough fuel to run correctly.
-When your body doesn’t have enough fuel in the form of calories and nutrients, it prioritises when and where to use energy on and starts to slowly shut down the non-essential systems, such as your reproductive system.
-Your hormone regulation also begins to slack which leads to irregular or absent periods in underweight women with low BMIs.
+A low BMI can have just as significant an impact on fertility due to your body not having enough fuel to run correctly.
+When your body doesn’t have enough fuel in the form of calories and nutrients, it prioritises when and where to use energy and starts to slowly shut down the non-essential systems, such as your reproductive system.
+Hormone regulation begins to slack, leading to irregular or absent periods in underweight women with low BMIs.

 What else can affect BMI?

-Despite what some believe, being “overweight” or “underweight” isn’t solely down to the amount of calories that you consume.
-There are several health conditions which can also affect your BMI.
+Despite what some believe, being “overweight” or “underweight” isn’t solely down to the number of calories that you consume.
+There are several health conditions that can also affect your BMI.

-Polycystic ovary syndrome (PCOS) is a hormonal condition that can cause irregular menstrual cycles, and weight gain as well as other symptoms such as extra hair growth and fatigue.
+Polycystic ovary syndrome (PCOS) is a hormonal condition that can cause irregular menstrual cycles and weight gain, as well as other symptoms such as excessive facial and body hair growth and fatigue.

-Eating disorders, such as anorexia, can also lead to nutrient deficiencies that decrease levels of oestrogen, affecting ovulation and in a lot of cases leads to the absence of periods altogether.
+Eating disorders, such as anorexia, can also lead to nutrient deficiencies that decrease levels of oestrogen, affecting ovulation and in a lot of cases leading to the absence of periods altogether.

-If you’re classed as “overweight” with a high BMI, losing just 5-10% of your body weight could have a positive impact on your fertility.
-Losing weight, however, isn’t always the answer and we would recommend speaking to one of our IVI consultants for a more precise diagnosis and recommendation.
-Being “underweight” or “overweight” can have varying complications for your fertility.
-However, there are steps you can take to improve your health and chances of conceiving.
-One being getting your hormone levels tested at IVI.
-Knowing your AMH level is just a straight forward blood test and this test can help your doctor determine your ability to conceive, and whether your BMI is currently a contributing factor.
+There are many steps you can take to improve your health and chances of conceiving.
+One is getting your hormone levels tested at IVI.
+Knowing your Anti-Mullerian Hormone (AMH) level is just a straightforward blood test that can help your doctor determine your ability to conceive and whether your BMI is currently a contributing factor.